iterate-ch/docs/mountainduck/interface.md

 - **Green light:** Currently connected to this bookmark.
 The bookmark is completely synced and idle.
 - **Orange light:** Currently connected to this bookmark.
 There is at least one active process.

+You can can put the currently connected bookmarks on top of the bookmark list regardless of the sorting by using a [hidden configuration option](preferences.md#hidden-configuration-options):

+	bookmark.menu.sort.connected=true

 ## Connect

 Choose *<Bookmark> → Connect* to mount the server as a volume in the *Finder.app* on macOS or the *File Explorer* on Windows.
 You can connect to multiple servers and have several volumes mounted.
 All operations on the remote files and folders can then be performed like on local files.